warmmike/kubernetes-resume-challenge/README.md

 I decided to integrate my homelab into the process.
 I have been playing with ***Github Action Runner Controller*** that automatically deploys and scales Github Action's Runners in my homelab Kubernetes environment.

+Added Azure + Datadog :).
+I am using Azure storage account for the terraform tfstate as with AWS.
+I am also using Istio ingress controller in this setup.

 The challenge has an e-commerce application source code written in PHP.
 I used PHP in a previous job to set up a simple website with some backend automation so I felt comfortable that I would be able to make sense of the code.

 In ***Step 1***, the challenge recommends taking the CKAD course to familiarize yourself with Kubernetes.
 Since I have been using Kubernetes awhile I decided to skip this step and get into the challenge.